Request for Repairs Form Creator!

 What is a request for repair form?

 A request for repairs form is typically used by a home buyer as an official request for repairs after home inspections have been completed.
 They can also be used to request a monetary credit from the home seller.
 The seller can then either accept, reject or ask for a revision to the request for repairs form as part of the contract.
 Typically the seller must complete the work specified in the form by a certain date and provide proof that the work has been completed by a professional, licensed contractor.
 Normally an invoice or copy of a receipt is sufficient, although sometimes a re-inspection by a licensed home inspector may be required.
+This is different to our service which functions primarily as a repair estimator.

 Is a Repair Pricer report the same as a request for repairs form?